yokolet/new-note/algo/strings/2022-09-08-verifying-an-alien-dictionary.md

 - Hash Table
 date: 2022-09-08 22:14 +0900
 ---
-## Introduction
-The given dictionary letters' order matters.
-Hash table is a good data structure to save the letter order.
-However, in case of Python, string's index or find method can do the same, so Python doesn't need Hash table.
-Other than that, this problem is a simple string traversal of a pair.

 ## Problem Description
 > In an alien language, surprisingly, they also use English lowercase letters,